www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/gist/pgp.md

 List all keys: `gpg --list-key`

-Create subkey for signing: `gpg --quick-add-key [fingerprint  of key] ed25519 sign`
+Create subkey for signing: `gpg --quick-add-key [fingerprint  of key] ed25519 sign` Create subkey for encryption and decryption: `gpg --quick-add-key [fingerprint  of key] cv25519 encr`

 Backup `~/.gnupg` to protected storage.